-For the fiscal year ended June 30, 2006, plan members were required to contribute 10 percent of their annual covered salaries.
+For the fiscal year ended June 30, 2007, plan members were required to contribute 10 percent of their annual covered salaries.
 The Academy was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
+For fiscal year 2006, the portion used to fund pension obligations was also 13 percent.
 Contribution rates are established by the State Teachers Retirement Board, upon recommendation of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The Academy's required contribution for pension obligations to STRS for fiscal year ended 2006 were paid by the Academy's Sponsor.
+The Academy's required contributions for pension obligations to STRS Ohio for fiscal year ended 2007 were paid by the Academy's Sponsor.